Nyanza Province: Counties

 The following counties make up the area of the former Nyanza province:

 Districts after 2007

-Several new districts were created in 2007 in Kenya, also in Nyanza Province:
+Several new districts were created in 2007 in Kenya, some of which were in Nyanza Province:

 Languages

-The predominant language in Nyanza is Dholuo, a Nilotic language and Ekegusii (Bantu Languages) whose origins are from South Sudan.
-It is spoken by the ethnic Luo.
+The predominant language in Nyanza is Dholuo, a Nilotic language is whose origin is South Sudan and Ekegusii (Bantu Language).

 Other languages include Luhya, Kuria, Suba and the national languages of English and Swahili.
 Other languages from the many Kenyan communities are also spoken in small pockets by migrants from these communities.